Public Deliverables

 Note: This deliverable has not yet been approved by the EC and may undergo some modifications at a later stage.

-D4.4 Final Version of AI Architecture and ML Models (available)
+D4.4 Final Version of AI Architecture and ML Models (AVAILABLE)

 The deliverable describes the MLSysOps machine learning (ML) framework.
 It comprises several key components, including dynamic storage management, trust management, anomaly detection, application placement and management, and integration with 5G.
 Each component is decoupled from the other and plays a crucial role in enhancing the management and optimization of software systems.
 This design ensures interoperability and avoids vendor lock-in.
 At the core of this design are the MLSysOps agents.
 These specialized agents interact with the various system components and the MLConnector APIs to integrate ML models for decision-making and support for model monitoring and retraining.